Shawn-29/WritingPortfolio/README.md

 An SRS document detailing project scope, business requirements, use cases, and hardware dependencies for the mobile book database management application, "Turbo Book Manager."

 ## Technical Writing Documents
-* Analysis - examines Consumer Report's  review of several different brands of televisions and the methodology used.
+* Analysis - examines Consumer Report's review of several different brands of televisions and their methodology, including salient points.
 * Recommendation - persuades a major corporation not to file suit against Consumer Reports, despite receiving a low-rated review.
 * Progress Report - documents progress regarding a proposal's status, including work remaining and additional research.
 * Final Report - an in-depth document which clearly presents all factors of a drawing improvement course for a client.
 Includes a letter of transmittal, executive summary, scope of research, technique guide, four-week schedule, and outcomes.